benmarwick/ctv-archaeology/README.md

 -    Radiocarbon dates can be calibrated using [BChron](http://cran.rstudio.com/web/packages/BChron/index.html) with various calibration curves (including user generated ones); also does Age-depth modelling, relative sea level rate estimation incorporating time uncertainty in polynomial regression models; and non-parametric phase modelling via Gaussian mixtures as a means to determine the activity of a site (and as an alternative to the Oxcal function SUM).
 -    Various R functions for Luminescence Dating data analysis are in the [Luminescence](http://cran.rstudio.com/web/packages/Luminescence/index.html) package.
 -    Functions for tree ring analysis can be found in [dplR](http://cran.rstudio.com/web/packages/dplR/index.html)
+-    The [siar](http://cran.rstudio.com/web/packages/siar/index.html) pacakge takes data on organism isotopes and fits a Bayesian model to their dietary habits based upon a Gaussian likelihood with a mixture dirichlet-distributed prior on the mean
 - See the [Environmetrics](http://cran.r-project.org/web/views/Environmetrics.html) task view for more.

 **Phylogenetics, morphometrics and evolution**